abaveja313/bsrp/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1227447.svg)](https://doi.org/10.5281/zenodo.1227447)

-### It was created as an entry into the Branson Science Research Project Symposium
+### It was created as an entry into the 9th Grade Branson Science Research Project Symposium
 ## Usage
 On OS X, remove the `yum install gcc gcc-c++` from the `run_optimizer.sh`.
 If you haven't already installed the Xcode command line tools, install them using `xcode-select --install` (installs C/C++ compilers needed for xgboost).